ixmatus/deform-foundation/README.md

       </body>
     </html>

+## Installation

+Inside your virtualenv run: `pip install deform-foundation`; this will install the templates.
+You now need to include the "sub-app" into your primary load point for Pyramid.
+I do this inside of my project's `__init__.py` files towards the
+bottom:

+    config.include('deform_foundation')
+    return config.make_wsgi_app()

 ## March 25th, 2013

 Presently, I've only cleaned up the default form.pt template to remove unnecessary messages when the form is in an